wilddeer/Sniffer/README.md

 #Sniffer

-##&rsquo;cause if u can&rsquo;t detect it, u should sniff it!
+##&rsquo;cause if you can&rsquo;t detect it, you should sniff it!

 Sniffer is a clientside browser/engine/os/device detection tool

-> -- Why u no feature-detect??/?//
+> -- Why you no feature-detect??/?//

 I feature-detect like a boss.
 But when I can't, I use dirty hacks to help me out.